-The aim of RSHE is to provide balanced factual information about physical and emotional changes, together with consideration of the broader emotional, ethical, religious, and moral dimensions of sexual health.
+The aim of RSHE is to provide balanced information about physical and emotional changes, together with consideration of the broader emotional, ethical, religious, and moral dimensions of sexual health.
 Our RSHE programme aims to prepare pupils for an adult life in which they can:

-- develop positive values and a moral framework that will guide their decisions, judgements and behaviour. - have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationship they want. - understand the consequences of their actions and behave responsibly within personal relationships. - avoid being pressured into uncomfortable or dangerous situations, including online sharing. - communicate effectively by developing the appropriate language for sex and relationship issues. - Understand seeking permission and consent - develop awareness of their evolving sexuality, gender identity, challenge sexism and prejudice, which is inclusive to all children and young people. - have sufficient information and skills to protect themselves in a variety of situations including from exploitation. - be aware of sources of help and acquire the skills and confidence to access advice and support if necessary.
+- develop positive values and a moral framework that will guide their decisions, judgements, and behaviour. - have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationship they want. - understand the consequences of their actions and behave responsibly within personal relationships.

+- avoid being pressured into uncomfortable or dangerous situations, including online sharing. - Understand and recognise seeking permission, a refusal and consent - communicate and behave in a respectful manner towards people around them which contributes to a safe, inclusive environment/community - develop awareness and understanding of their evolving sexuality and gender identity - challenge discrimination, sexism, and prejudice, which is inclusive to all children and young people. - have sufficient information and skills to protect themselves in a variety of situations including from exploitation. - be aware of sources of help and acquire the skills and confidence to access advice and support if necessary.